3D Printed Mounts for LoRaWAN Sensors

 Material Selection

-PLA: Indoor only for standard PLA.
-Cheap (20 EUR/kg), easy to print, but deforms in summer heat (>50°C).
-White PLA+ can stand the test of time in moderate climates where temperatures stay below 40°C. Use for prototyping or indoor brackets.
+Indoor only for standard PLA.
+Cheap and easy to print, but deforms in summer heat above 50°C. White PLA+ can stand the test of time in moderate climates where temperatures stay below 40°C. Use for prototyping or indoor brackets where cost and ease of printing matter more than weather resistance.

-TPU: Flexible rubber-like material.
-For gaskets, vibration dampening, protective bumpers.
-35 EUR/kg.
-Slow to print but useful for specific applications.
+Flexible rubber-like material.
+Works for gaskets, vibration dampening, and protective bumpers.
+Slow to print compared to rigid materials but useful for specific applications where flexibility prevents damage or improves sealing.
+More expensive than rigid filaments.

 Why It Makes Sense